-The moving average convergence divergence calculation is a lagging indicator, used to follow trends.
-It consists of two exponential moving averages and a histogram as shown in the image below:
+The moving average convergence divergence calculation is a lagging indicator used to follow trends.
+It consists of two exponential moving averages and a histogram.

 The default values for the indicator are 12,26,9.

 It is important to mention many traders confuse the two lines in the indicator with simple moving averages.
 Remember, the lines are exponential moving averages and thus will have a greater reaction to the most recent price movement unlike the SMA.

 The MACD line itself is calculated as follows 12-period EMA - 26 period EMA.

 This period will represent the time period of your choosing (i.e. 5-minute, 60-minute, daily).

 The MACD calculation generates a smoothed line as depicted by the blue line in chart below.

 Next up is the red line in the chart, is most commonly referred to as the trigger line.